We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-Therefore, we highly recommend only choosing diamonds that come with an AGS or GIA certificate.
+Therefore, we highly recommend only choosing diamonds that come with a GIA certificate.
 This will ensure you’re getting what you pay for.
-Even when going with a GIA or AGS certificate, you’ll want to review the diamond closely with your own eyes.
-As discussed above, be sure to choose eye-clean when it comes to Clarity, and a diamond that appears white in relation to its setting.
+Even when going with a GIA certificate, you’ll want to review the diamond closely with your own eyes.
+As discussed above, be sure to choose eye-clean when it comes to clarity, and a diamond that appears white in relation to its setting.

 If you’re unsure if a diamond is priced too high, be sure to have a diamond expert review it before purchasing.

-When it comes to terms like Clarity, it can be hard to know what to look for.
-It’s quite common to overpay for diamonds with the highest grade on the Clarity scale, when one with a slightly lower grade won’t have much noticeable difference.
+When it comes to terms like clarity, it can be hard to know what to look for.
+It’s quite common to overpay for the highest grades on the diamond clarity scale, when one with a slightly lower grade won’t have much noticeable difference.

 You should look for a diamond that’s eye clean.
 It matters less which specific grade you choose, and more how the diamond appears to the naked eye.
 When you look at the stone yourself, whether online or in-person, look for blemishes and inclusions.
-Choose a diamond that appears clean, meaning you aren’t able to notice any blemishes or inclusions, like in this SI1 0.81 Carat Round Diamond.
+Choose a diamond that appears clean, meaning you aren’t able to notice any blemishes or inclusions, like in this SI1 0.81 carat round diamond from Blue Nile.

-In general, VS1 and VS2 diamonds will be eye clean.
+In general, diamond with VS1 and VS2 clarity will be eye clean.
 You’ll have a beautiful diamond that appears the same as a flawless or VVS graded diamond, but you’ll pay far less.
-With smaller diamonds, don’t be afraid to look at SI1 – SI2 diamonds as well.
+With smaller diamonds, don’t be afraid to look at SI1 clarity or even SI2 diamonds as well.

 In comparison, an ideal or excellent cut can make a diamond appear larger than its carat weight indicates, and accentuate the beautiful points of the diamond.

-As with Clarity, you can overpay on Color without gaining any noticeable beauty.
+As with clarity, you can overpay for diamond color without gaining any noticeable beauty.
 In general, diamonds in the G to I color range appear just as white as those in the D to F range.
-For instance, this I-colored diamond appears white, and so does this G-colored diamond.
+For instance, this I-colored diamond from Blue Nile appears white, and so does this G-colored diamond from Blue Nile.
 The cost difference is 18%.
 While a jeweler might try to convince you that a D-colored diamond is the best way to go, you’re basically spending your money on something that won’t be noticed.

-To ensure your diamond looks white, place it next to your setting color.
+To ensure your diamond looks white, place it next to your setting.

 If choosing a platinum or white gold setting, you’ll likely want to stick with a G to I colored diamond.
-If you choose a yellow gold setting, however, like this Round Cut engagement ring, you can probably select an I, J or even a K colored diamond, as it will still look white next to the setting.
+If you choose a yellow gold setting, however, like this solitaire engagement ring from James Allen, you can probably select an I, J or even a K colored diamond, as it will still look white next to the setting.
 Again, the goal is to not overpay for a feature that will go unnoticed.

 The primary difference between platinum and white gold is the price.
 Platinum is much more expensive, without looking any different than white gold.
 Although similar in price per gram, more platinum is required to make a ring because it’s denser.

-For example, this beautiful halo setting costs $1,290 in white gold.
+For example, this beautiful halo setting costs $1,490 from Blue Nile in white gold.
 The platinum version of the ring costs $500 more.
-And this white gold setting with a 0.9 Carat Round Cut Diamond costs 44% less than the setting on this 0.9 Carat Round Cut in a platinum ring.
 So, rather than spend your money on a specific type of metal, opt for gold, as it’s less expensive but still looks stunning.

 Wondering what the difference is between 18K and 14K gold?
-18 Karat and 14 Karat gold are both made primarily of gold along with a mix of durable metals like nickel, zinc, copper and a rhodium plating (gold by itself is relatively soft).
+18 karat and 14 karat gold are both made primarily of gold along with a mix of durable metals like nickel, zinc, copper and rhodium plating (gold by itself is relatively soft).

 To save the most money on your ring setting, select 14K gold, or choose 18K gold over platinum.

-It’s easy to get hooked on the idea of a 1 carat diamond, 2 carat diamond ring or 3 Carat diamond ring.
-And while Carat weight can impact how large a diamond appears, it’s not the best indicator of beauty or even value.
-For example, this Very Good cut 2 Carat diamond stone (costing $17,260) will look dull compared to a stunning, Excellent cut 1.2 Carat diamond (which costs $7,700).
+It’s easy to get hooked on the idea of a 1 carat diamond, 2 carat diamond ring or 3 carat diamond ring.
+And while carat weight can impact how large a diamond appears, it’s not the best indicator of beauty or even value.
+For example, this very good cut 2 carat diamond stone from James Allen (costing $17,260) will look dull compared to a stunning, excellent cut 1.2 carat diamond from James Allen (which costs $7,700).

 So rather than sticking to a specific carat weight, be flexible in what you’re looking for.
 Achieving a certain Carat weight can make your ring more expensive, but not necessarily more beautiful or eye-catching.